Services during COVID-19

 Household services and repairs

-From 8 June, shops will reopen.
+From 8 June, shops reopened.
 Some shops will provide dedicated hours for those who are 70 or in an at risk group.
+From 16 July, face coverings should be worn by customers in all shops, retail settings and shopping centres.

 If you are 70 or older (or if you are particularly vulnerable to COVID-19), you should try to avoid going to the shops.
 Instead, you can have your groceries delivered to your home.